 The ‘equity’ you have in your property is its valuation less any mortgage or other debt held against it.
 So what is ‘equity release’?
-In the UK it is a generic term given to a way of taking cash out of the value of your home without having to sell it or move out.
+In the UK it is a generic term given to products that allow older homeowners to take cash out of the value of their home without having to sell it or move out.

 In the UK, equity release plans are designed for those over the ages of 55, and the amount you can release depends broadly on two things: the age of the youngest applicant and the value of your home.